seokyim8/Tetris/README.md

 #### Creator: Seok Yim (Noah)

+# Project: Self-learning Tetris AI #

-# Project Summary: Tetris project with self-learning AI
+# Project Summary: Tetris project with self-learning AI using DQN

 This project is an attempt to "resurrect" my previously attempted Tetris game application by adding a "self-learning AI" feature.
 All of the Java code used for building my Tetris game has been translated to Python (by hand), and additional libraries (like Pytorch) were used to enable Deep Q Learning for the Tetris bot.
 Details are listed below: